cleverington/drupal-vm-workflow/README.md

 In addition, the databases *must* be configured to give Global permission to the ```drupal``` user.
 See **Troubleshooting**

 > Note - This migration / redesign automation tool requires retrieval of Source Code via Git, ensuring all work can be completed at any machine, anywhere.
-> It requires running a specialized script (moody-build.sh or similar) into the /scripts/ folder to pull down a copy of the required content into the /development/, /redesign/, and /multisite directories prior to vagrant up.
+> It requires running a specialized script (development.sh or similar) into the /scripts/ folder to pull down a copy of the required content into the /development/, /redesign/, and /multisite directories prior to vagrant up.

 >   Users must follow the commands as outlined because a password is currently required for accessing the Git repository.